 You Over-Exfoliate

 Learn the basic anatomy of the face.
-The skin of a face is divided into two basic parts: the epidermis and dermis.
+The skin of the face is divided into two basic parts: the epidermis and dermis.
 The epidermis is where the main function of the skin takes place: protection from the environment and as a barrier to infection.
 The dermis is the layer below and is composed of fat, collagen, and blood vessels.
 The dermis is the inner layer of the skin and is responsible for providing structure and strength to the skin.
+Because these layers work together, caring for them properly often goes beyond what daily washing can achieve.
+Professional treatments can offer deeper support, as trained specialists use appropriate tools to clear pores carefully and select products suited to your specific skin type.
+Hence, connecting with an Esthetician in Chattanooga (or a similar professional from your area) can be a practical step toward building a more informed routine, helping you maintain clearer, healthier-looking skin over time.

 You are Applying Cleanser Incorrectly